LDL Particle Size

 Frequently Asked Questions

-The standard reference range is Pattern A (large):>20.5 nm, Pattern B (small):<20.5 nm.
-Many functional medicine practitioners recommend tighter optimal ranges for peak health.
-Your ideal range may vary based on age, sex, and health goals.
+The standard reference range for LDL Particle Size is Pattern A (large):>20.5 nm, Pattern B (small):<20.5 nm.
+Optimal ranges may differ based on individual health goals and expert recommendations.

 Medical Disclaimer